KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODONE:

-- Finished delete function
+- Finished delete function.
-- Formatted entire layout
+- Formatted entire layout.
   - Added visual arrows between cells
-- Committed to GitHub
+- Committed to GitHub:
   - Added Readmes
   - Added @TODO:
-- Removed `HR` tags (not necessary)
+- Removed `HR` tags (not necessary).
-- Tested editing
+- Tested editing.
   - Disabled `linkTo` and `columnSelect` dropdowns when editing.
 There is far too much to account for when shifting cells.
-- Created a favicon
+- Created a favicon.
-- Finished meta tags
+- Finished meta tags.
 - Added icon/image to website.
 - Added link to 'readme' and website (website icon links to readme; readme links to website).
 - When editing a cell, highlighted the cell being edited.